MarilynKeller/SMPL2AddBiomechanics/README.md

 ### Custom markers

-The markers location wrt the bones depend on the body shape.
-While AddBiomechanics does optimize the markers location, we propose a method that leverages OSSO to generate a personalized custom markers set on the OpenSim model.
+The marker locations wrt the bones depend on the body shape.
+While AddBiomechanics does optimize the location of the marker, we propose a method that leverages OSSO to generate personalized custom markers set on the OpenSim model.
 To use this option, add the '--osso' flag to the command line.
 This will generate a `bsm.osim` file in the output folder that contains a version of the BSM model with personalized markers.

 ```bash